Please be aware that we are currently experiencing a high volume of calls as well as delays on some services due to COVID-19 and our new IT system,

 We are committed to reducing door-step crime, including bogus callers, claim farmers and rogue traders.

-If you’re dissatisfied with any aspect of our service, please follow our complaints procedure, which you can find more about here.
+If you’re dissatisfied with any aspect of our service, please find out how you can make a complaint.

-If you need to log a new repair, have any concerns or require further information, please don’t hesitate to contact us.
+If you need to log a new repair, have any concerns or require further information, please don’t hesitate to get in touch.